InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/sen.md

-# Setting Up the Temperature Sensor
+# Setting up the temperature sensor

-## Adding a New Sensor
+## Adding a new sensor

 In the "Sensors" section, a new sensor can be added by clicking the plus symbol.

 ![Sensoren anlegen](/docs/img/Sensor-einrichten.jpg)

-## Assigning a Sensor Address and Name
+## Assigning a sensor address and name

 Temperature sensors of type Dallas DS18B20 have a unique address, which the firmware uses for identification.
 This address can be selected from the dropdown list.